RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 - Actor update delay: 2 critic updates per actor update
 - Target policy noise: σ = 0.2, clipped to ±0.5

+TODO briefly discuss the actor and critics role, with the agent.

 #### 3.3.3 Common Network Attributes

-Research supported by, ..., note the use of rectified linear unit activation functions between the hidden layers.
-Since a perceptron acts as a linear regression unit, in this case, the activation function provides non-linearity, essential for solving non-linear mappings between states and actions, encountered in complex control problems.
+Research supported by, TODO CITE..., note the use of rectified linear unit activation functions between the hidden layers.
+Since a perceptron acts as a linear regression unit in this case, the activation function provides non-linearity, essential for solving non-linear mappings between states and actions, encountered in complex control problems.

 For the output layers. i.e the mean action values in REINFORCE and the estimated actor actions in TD3, tanh activation is used to limit the outputs within the expected environment bounds.